El Gordo needs El Anzuelo: Probing the structure of cluster members with multi-band extended arcs in JWST data: Multi-band lens modeling

 Our baseline model of the deflectors mass distribution is composed of an elliptical power-law (EPL) profile \citep{Tessore2015} for L1 and L2, and singular isothermal ellipsoid (SIE) profile for L3.
 Each of these profiles are parametrized by an Einstein radius \thetaE, logarithmic (3D) mass density slope $\gamma$ (an SIE profile has $\gamma=2$), axis ratio $q_{\rm m}$, position angle $\phi_{\rm m}$ and centroid $(x_{\rm m}, y_{\rm m})$.
 In addition, we include in some of our models an external shear field to capture additional angular structures in the mass distribution.
 The external shear is parametrized by its strength $\psi_{\rm ext}$ and orientation $\phi_{\rm ext}$, with origin centered on our coordinate system.

 We model the surface brightness of the deflectors using a combination of Sérsic profiles \citep{Sersic1963}.
 The Sérsic profile is parametrized by its half-light radius $\theta_{\rm eff}$, Sérsic index $n_{\rm s}$, axis ratio $q_{\rm \ell}$, position angle $\phi_{\rm \ell}$, centroid $(x_{\rm \ell}, y_{\rm \ell})$ and amplitude $I_{\rm eff}$ at $\theta_{\rm eff}$.
-We additionally include a uniform light profile to the lens light model in order to take into account potentially over- or under-subtracted sky level, parametrized by a single intensity $I_{\rm bkg}$.
+We additionally include a uniform light profile to the lens light model in order to take into account potentially over- or under-subtracted sky level, parametrized by independent intensities $I_{\rm bkg}$ in each band.

 For the source surface brightness we use a multi-band pixelated model based on a Gaussian process defined in Fourier space with non-parametric covariance.
 We refer to \cite{Arras2022} for a complete description of the model, and briefly describe it here for completeness.
 Our forward source model $\boldsymbol{s}$ can be written as